-Bobby is a member of the Utah State Bar and the Utah Association of Justice (UAJ).
+Bobby is a member of the California and Utah State Bars, and the Utah Association of Justice (UAJ).
+He is also a member of the San Diego County Hispanic Chamber of Commerce and San Diego La Raza Lawyers Association.

 In his spare time, he enjoys spending time with his family.
 As a member of the well-known Udall political family, Bobby has a keen interest in local and national politics.